umairx97/music-app/README.md

 ## Something Missing?

-If you have ideas for more “How To” recipes that should be on this page, [let me know](https://github.com/umairx97) or [contribute some!](https://github.com/umairx97/music-app.git/readme.md)
+If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/umairx97/music-app/edit/master/README.md)